aungphy0/Photos_Annotation/README.md

       }
   }

-- Migration and connecting to DB python3 manage.py makemigrations annotateApp
+Migration and connecting to DB
+- python3 manage.py makemigrations annotateApp

 you will see something like this annotateApp/migrations/0003_auto_20200512_0556.py

-  and then run the following command python3 manage.py migrate
+And then run the following command
+- python3 manage.py migrate